 What Can Cause Bad Posture?

-While some people are born with scoliosis, have one leg that is slightly longer than the other or have a physical issue that affects posture and/or gait, the majority of people’s posture problems occur as the result of poor exercise or eating habits or using improper technique/posture during everyday activities including sitting, exercising, or even sleeping.
+While some people are born with scoliosis, have one leg that is slightly longer than the other or have a physical issue that affects posture and/or gait, the majority of people’s problems occur as the result of poor exercise or eating habits or using improper technique during everyday activities including sitting, exercising, or even sleeping.

-Patients who already have orthopedic issues (typically the result of an injury or old age) will often experience the effects of poor posture as well.
+Patients who already have orthopedic issues (typically the result of an injury or old age) will often experience the effects as well.
 A person who has experienced an injury to a hip, knee, or ankle is likely to favor that side of the body over the other.
 Over time, this can easily pull the spinal column out of alignment, causing additional health concerns discussed above.

-What is a Posture Brace and How Does it Work?
+What is it and How Does it Work?

-A posture brace is a simple garment that provides support, stability and serves as a guide for proper alignment for an area of muscles such as the upper or lower back, shoulders and neck.
+A brace is a simple garment that provides support, stability and serves as a guide for proper alignment for an area of muscles such as the upper or lower back, shoulders and neck.
 It pulls your shoulders back and forces your back to stay straight.
-It helps people of all ages overcome issues relating to poor posture or improper alignment.
-Typically sold over-the-counter, these braces are available for men, women, and children, and offer different levels of support and support for different muscle groups.
+It helps people of all ages overcome issues relating to improper alignment.
+Typically sold over-the-counter, they are available for men, women, and children, and offer different levels of support and support for different muscle groups.
 Some are ideal for those who notice a weakening of the muscles surrounding the spinal column due to sitting in at a desk all day, while others are made for individuals who do heavy lifting or spend hours walking around carrying objects.

-Posture braces come in a variety of styles, price points, and are designed to tackle different issues.
+They come in a variety of styles, price points, and are designed to tackle different issues.
 It’s a good idea to do some research by reading online reviews and asking your doctor for a recommendation before investing in a particular brace.
 Braces work by artificially strengthening the core of the body, keeping the spine properly aligned and relieving some of the pressure placed on the neck, shoulders, back, and abdominal muscles.
 As a result, pain and discomfort lessened in the area targeted and the burden of extra weight is removed from the lower back, hips, knees, and ankles.
 This greatly reduces the chances of injury.

 Posture braces should be used occasionally, when symptoms act up, daily activities become uncomfortable, or as treatment for a chronic condition.
-They can even be used as a preventative measure to avoid injury or as a tool to help break a bad habit involving posture.
+They can even be used as a preventative measure to avoid injury or as a tool to help break a bad habit.
 However, they are not a substitute for other treatment such as physical therapy, rehabilitation of injury, chiropractic care, weight loss, healthy eating or exercise.
 In fact, if a patient has an injury that goes untreated, the brace may alleviate the pain associated with the symptoms, but endanger health in the long run.
 A brace should not be worn for long periods of time or too often as they can cause muscles to weaken due to lack of use.
-This can worsen both posture problems and symptoms.
+This can worsen both problems and symptoms.
 It is important to make sure that any medical issue is promptly diagnosed and treated by the proper professional.

 Benefits And When To Use It

 It is also beneficial to use a brace if you have a job that involves heavy lifting or puts you at risk of injury, especially to the back or shoulders.
-It will help you maintain proper posture and reduce the risk of injury in a physically challenging environment.
+It will help you maintain proper positioning and reduce the risk of injury in a physically challenging environment.

-Other Ways To Correct Bad Posture
+Other Ways To Correct Poor Posture

-Unfortunately, wearing a posture brace alone will not correct bad posture, nor will it cure all the symptoms that can often accompany it.
+Unfortunately, wearing a brace alone will not correct the issue, nor will it cure all the symptoms that can often accompany it.
 The most effective method is to supplement the use of the brace during working hours or times of discomfort with exercises designed to strengthen core muscles (abs, obliques, upper and lower back, pectorals, etc.) and maintaining a healthy diet.
 Exercising regularly by strengthening the muscles in the shoulder area, spine, and abdomen will not only improve your posture and flexibility, it will provide the added benefits of helping you develop muscle tone, lose weight, improve your metabolism and sleep better.
 When these things are used simultaneously, you’ll see a difference in not only your orthopedic health, but the amount of energy you have on a daily basis.

-If you are looking to buy a posture support (and have done your research), you can buy one from Amazon (there are others, but Amazon is the most trusted and secure).
+If you are looking to buy a support (and have done your research), you can buy one from Amazon (there are others, but Amazon is the most trusted and secure).
 We have reviews of the top supports available if you’re interested.